 Sulfur baths, and other methods for applying sulfur to the skin, may help treat:

-- MSM -- MSM is a popular supplement for treating the pain of arthritis, including both OA and RA.
+- MSM.
+MSM is a popular supplement for treating the pain of arthritis, including both OA and RA.
 But there is not much scientific evidence that it works.
 One preliminary study suggested that 6,000 mg of MSM did improve pain and function without side effects in people with OA of the knee.
 Some preparations combine MSM with glucosamine to treat OA.
-One study suggests that this approach might help, but more research is needed.
+One study suggests that this approach might help More research is needed.

 Allergic rhinitis (hay fever)

 One preliminary study found that taking 2,600 mg of MSM per day for 30 days reduced symptoms of seasonal allergies.
-Additional and larger studies are needed to determine whether there is any real effect.
+More research is needed.

 Topical DMSO has been proposed as a treatment to relieve pain and inflammation of shingles (herpes zoster).
 Some evidence suggests it may reduce the number of lesions and lower inflammation.
-But more studies are needed.
+More research is needed.

 Although research is limited, the FDA has approved DMSO to treat interstitial cystitis, a chronic bladder inflammation that causes frequent and nighttime urination, as well as pain.
 When DMSO is used to treat interstitial cystitis, a doctor inserts a liquid solution of DMSO directly into the bladder.
 General anesthesia may be needed because the procedure can be painful and may cause bladder spasms.